 Technical English + Skill Specific Practice

-To prepare for maths paper, we would recommend using the following practice papers:
+To prepare for maths paper in multiple-choice format, we would recommend using the following practice papers:

 Get 10% off orders over £60 and 20% off orders over £200.
 Use the code eppdiscount at checkout.

 Why do some of the recommendations above show me grammar school papers?

 The main difference between independent and grammar school papers is the question format.
 Independent schools usually assess with standard format questions, which means students need to write out full answers.
 Grammar schools usually use multiple-choice format questions.

 Whilst Latymer School is an independent school, they actually use the grammar school (multiple-choice) format for some of their exams, which is why they are included in the recommendations above.

 Our practice tests aim to show what sort of questions were included in Latymer Upper School 11+ past papers.
 The information provided about Christ College was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.